 Dr. Lee began his career with the OCFO in 2001 as the director of Revenue Estimation.
 In October 2009, he was appointed deputy CFO and chief economist.

 Previously, Lee worked for the Economic Research Service of the United States Department of Agriculture (USDA), where he co-authored a paper on the efficacy of user-fees for funding the meat inspection program.
 He was also an assistant professor of economics at Tulane University in New Orleans.

 Lee has published papers on revenue forecasting and tax policy in nationally recognized academic journals.
 He is a member of the board of directors of the National Tax Association.

-He earned a doctorate in economics at The Andrew Young School of Policy Studies at Georgia State University and a bachelor's in applied physics and computer science from the University of the West Indies (Jamaica).
+He earned his doctorate in economics at The Andrew Young School of Policy Studies at Georgia State University and holds a bachelor's degree in applied physics and computer science from the University of the West Indies (Jamaica).